Aliases for ACSS2 Gene

 GeneCards Summary for ACSS2 Gene

 ACSS2 (Acyl-CoA Synthetase Short Chain Family Member 2) is a Protein Coding gene.
 Diseases associated with ACSS2 include Orofacial Cleft 1 and Cleft Lip.
-Among its related pathways are Glucose metabolism and Signaling events mediated by HDAC Class III.
+Among its related pathways are Carbon metabolism and Fatty Acid Biosynthesis (WikiPathways).
 Gene Ontology (GO) annotations related to this gene include AMP binding and acetate-CoA ligase activity.
 An important paralog of this gene is ACSS1.

 UniProtKB/Swiss-Prot Summary for ACSS2 Gene